owlbarn/tutorial/book/regression/README.md

 ## Exercise

+1. Manual gradient descent and optimizer on multiple variable problem
-Regularisation of logistic regression could be used as an excise
+1. Regularisation of logistic regression could be used as an excise